flatironinstitute/sciware/34_PyPackaging/main.md

 packages = ["MY_PROJECT"]
 ```

-This is specific to `setuptools`.
-We're just telling it:
+This block is specific to `setuptools`.
+It just defines:
-- The root directory of the code to distribute (the `src` directory adjacent to where this file is located)
+- the root directory of the code to distribute (the `src` directory adjacent to where this file is located)
-- The packages that should be installed (just matches the `name` field of the `[project]` section)
+- the packages that should be bundled (matches the `name` field of the `[project]` section)

 That's it!
-You can install your project as a package.
+With this minimal `pyproject.toml` config in place, you can install your project as a package.

 - Assume our project is at `~/MY_PROJECT`
 - We have `~/MY_PROJECT/pyproject.toml` defined as above
-- And the code lives in `~/MY_PROJECT/src/`
+- And the code lives in `~/MY_PROJECT/src/`.
+Then:

 ```bash
 $ cd ~/MY_PROJECT